pathespe/jwt-proxy/README.md

 ```

 ## repo structure
- - jwt_proxy/ *the actual app*
-    - requirements.txt *dependencies of this application*
  - ./Dockerfile *docker file for the aiohttp application*
+ - ./requirements.txt *dependencies of this application*
+ - app.py *entry point*
+ - makefile *used to run dev commands*
+ - template.env *a template env file for dev purposes*
+ - jwt_proxy/ *the proxy server routes*
  - server/ *the actual app*
     - requirements.txt *dependencies of this application*
     - ./Dockerfile *docker file for the aiohttp application*